What You’ll Gain from This Blog

 Popular Edinburgh Fringe Venues

-- An iconic venue with multiple zones, it offers a line-up comprising theatre, comedy, and cabaret shows.
+- Pleasance: An iconic venue with multiple zones and a buzzing courtyard, it offers a line-up comprising theatre, comedy, and cabaret shows.

-- You will love visiting this venue with its multiple zones and strong lineup of comedy, music, theatre, and family shows.
+- Gilded Balloon: You will love visiting this venue with its multiple zones and strong lineup of comedy, music, theatre, and family shows.
+The festival has been confirmed to return to Teviot Row House, Patter House and the National Museum of Scotland.

-- You’ll fall in love with this venue, which is housed in a former Veterinary College.
-Music, visual art, theatre, and dance come together to deliver a world-class experience here.
+- Summerhall: You’ll fall in love with this venue, which is housed in a former Veterinary College.
+Music, visual art, theatre, and dance come together to deliver a world-class experience here, away from the mainstream crowds.

-How to Enjoy Edinburgh Fringe Festival Like a Local
+How to Enjoy the Edinburgh Fringe Festival Like a Local?

 Want to enjoy one of the biggest and most popular Edinburgh festivals like a local?
 It’s not as hard as you think!
 Here are some tips that might help.

-- Pack for all kinds of weather (sunshine in the morning, rain in the afternoon, and windy in the evening), since it can be quite unpredictable out there!
+- Pack for all kinds of weather (sunshine in the morning, rain in the afternoon, and wind in the evening), since it can be quite unpredictable out there!

 - Bring your umbrella and a light jacket, along with comfortable walking shoes, to get around.

 - Download the official EdFringe app since it has listings for every show.
 Use filters to find the best ones as per your preferences.
-You’ll also find a handy venue map (Nearby Now) and Shake to Search (gives you a random show in case you can’t decide).
+You’ll also find a handy venue map (Nearby Now) and Shake to Search (which gives you a random show in case you can’t decide).

 - Don’t miss out on the bundles and discounts/offers available, letting you view more shows for less money.